wendell-deng/wendell-deng.github.io/_pages/about.md

   Focus on developing advanced techniques for 3D plant phenotyping.

 - **Filed scale phenotyping**
-  Focus on population reconstruction of wheat
+  Focus on population reconstruction of wheat.

 ## Articles